datatrail-jhu/03_fileorganization/manuscript/01_rstudio_projects.md

 ### RStudio and Projects quiz

 {choose-answers:4}
 ?
-What is a "Space" in the Rstudio program?
+What is a "Space" in the RStudio program?

 C) A place to store multiple projects
 C) Where all your projects will be saved